dtolia/Kumaoni-Language/major/8_AuxiliaryVerbs.md

 # Chapter-8: Auxiliary Verbs & Verb Substantive

 In the general principles of its conjugation Kumaoni closely follows Hindi; but the participial tenses all take personal terminations, and there is an independent passive voice formed by adding ī ई to the root (as in Khas-Kura).
 The Auxiliary Verb form is used in association with other main verb.
-Verb Substantive form is used independently.<br>
+Verb Substantive form is used independently.
+<br><br>

 ## Present Tense